-In the current paper we present the results of the new analysis of the experimental data of Ref.\cite{Fomin2011,fominphd} based on the theoretical framework of the high energy electron scattering in light-front dynamics.
-In Sec.~\ref{sec2} we elaborate on the kinematics of 3N-SRCs using the variable $\alpha$ that characterizes the light-front momentum fraction of the nucleus carried by the bound nucleon.
-By analyzing the decay function of the $^3$He nucleus we identify the dominating mechanism of 3N-SRCs in inclusive $eA$ scattering and within this picture calculate the LC momentum fraction, $\alpha_{3N}$ corresponding to the scattering from a nucleon in 3N-SRC.
-This variable allows us to identify the the kinematics most optimal for probing 3N-SRCs in inclusive scattering.
+In Sec.~\ref{sec2} we elaborate on the kinematics of 3N-SRCs using the variable $\alpha$ that characterizes the light-cone momentum fraction of the nucleus carried by the bound nucleon.
+By analyzing the decay function of the $^3$He nucleus we identify the dominant mechanism forming 3N-SRCs in inclusive $eA$ scattering and, within this picture, calculate the LC momentum fraction, $\alpha_{3N}$, corresponding to scattering from a nucleon in 3N-SRC.
+This variable allows us to identify the optimal kinematics for probing 3N-SRCs in inclusive scattering.
 Sec.~\ref{sec3} discusses the dynamical origin of 3N-SRCs.
-Based on the model in which 3N-SRCs are generated through the two successive $pn$ short range interactions it is predicted that the light-front nuclear density matrix which enters in $A(e,e^\prime)X$ cross section is proportional to the convolution of two $pn$-SRC density functions.
-In Sec.~\ref{sec4} final state interactions in inclusive processes are considered as a potential source of destroying or mimicking 3N-SRCs.
-Here we employ the important property of high energy small angle scattering according to which the quantity $\alpha$ is approximately conserved in rescattering processes.
-An experimental observable of 3N-SRCs in $A(e,e^\prime)X$ reactions is presented in Sec.~\ref{sec5}, where we also derive a quadratic relation between the ratios of inclusive cross sections measured in the 3N- and 2N-SRC regions.
-Sec.~\ref{sec6} presents the new analysis of the existing inclusive data in light of the theoretical considerations presented in the previous sections.
-In Sec.~\ref{sec7} we summarize our results and give an outlook on perspectives for unambiguous verification and probing of 3N~SRCs.
+Based on the model in which 3N-SRCs are generated through the two successive $pn$ short range interactions it is predicted that the light-cone nuclear density matrix which enters in $A(e,e^\prime)X$ cross section is proportional to the convolution of two $pn$-SRC density functions.
+In Sec.~\ref{sec4} final state interactions in inclusive processes are considered as a potential source masquerading or destroying 3N-SRCs.
+Here we employ the important property of high energy small angle scattering where the quantity $\alpha$ is approximately conserved in rescattering processes.
+An experimental observable of 3N-SRCs in $A(e,e^\prime)X$ reactions is presented in Sec.~\ref{sec5}, where we also derive the quadratic relation between the ratios of inclusive cross sections measured in the 3N- and 2N~SRC regions.
+Sec.~\ref{sec6} presents the analysis of the existing inclusive data in light of the theoretical considerations presented in the previous sections.
+In Sec.~\ref{sec7} we summarize our results and give an outlook on the perspective of unambiguous verification of 3N~SRCs.